Mohit-Patil/Taxonomy-Creation/README.md

-- The Model is a sequential model comprising of different Layers
+- The Model is a sequential model comprising of different Layers:

   - Input Layer(shape = 50)

   - Dense/ Fully Connected Layer(shape = 80)

   - Dense/ Fully Connected Layer(shape = 140)

   - Output Layer(shape = 100)

  - The First Three Layers use Relu Activation function whereas the last layer uses Sigmoid Activation function to output if a tag is related or not.</br>

 - Sigmoid outputs values between [0,1], so this tells of strong or how weak is a tag related.</br>